Never assume hotel or hostel prices are fixed. Book right and massive savings are possible on UK and worldwide rooms.

 Regular Tesco shoppers who have collected up Tesco Clubcard points can trade them in for Rewards Vouchers, which can then be spent at hotel chains such as Marriott, Mercure and Best Western.

-The big advantage is that Clubcard points are worth 1p in-store, but their value's up to three or four times as much when converted to Rewards, so you could get a hotel for a third or quarter of the price.
+The big advantage is that Clubcard points are worth 1p in-store, but their value's up to three or four times as much when converted to Rewards.

 The snag is hotels usually only let you use vouchers against their rack rates, which are often much higher than their cheapest internet ones.
 Before exchanging your Clubcard vouchers, carefully compare prices on Trivago first, as you may get better value for your vouchers elsewhere.